wordtreefoundation/4-gram-study/README.md

 We assume a Unix-type environment.
 All of the commands should work on Mac OS X. In Windows, you can install the Ubuntu subsystem and it will work as well.

-You should have the following compilers, tools, and utilities:
+You should have the following *compilers, tools, and utilities*:

 - `gcc` (GNU C Compiler)
+- `ruby` (Ruby interpreter)
 - `git` (Distributed Version Control System)
 - text tools like `awk`, `sed`, `sort`, `uniq`, `xargs`
 - `parallel` (GNU Parallel)
-- `ruby` (Ruby interpreter)
 - `gzip` and `gunzip` (compression commands)

+*Hardware & Network*

+This documentation assumes hardware specifications as follows:

+- 3.5GHz 4-core CPU
+- 64 GB RAM Memory
+- 1 TB SSD Hard Drive

+In addition, a broadband connection to the internet was used with 150 MBit download speed.

 ### Folder Structure